Mona Best: Later years

-In 1967, when The Beatles had to pose for the photograph for the cover of Sgt.
+In 1967, when the Beatles had to pose for the photograph for the cover of Sgt.
 Pepper's Lonely Hearts Club Band, Lennon asked Mona if he could borrow the war medals her father had been given in India to wear for the photo session.
-Although still upset at the way Pete had been dismissed from The Beatles, Mona agreed, and the medals were then returned, along with a Cash Box trophy that is in the letter 'L' of THE BEATLES flower-sign on the cover.
-Mona never opened another club, or engaged in another business venture, although she did have paying guests at her house, which she shared with her bed-ridden mother and her sons after she and her husband Johnny had parted.
-Mona died of a heart attack on 9 September 1988, after a long illness.
+Although still upset at the way Pete had been dismissed from the Beatles, Mona agreed, and the medals were later returned, along with a Cash Box trophy that is in the letter 'L' of THE BEATLES flower-sign on the cover.
+Mona never opened another club or engaged in another business venture, although she did have paying guests at her house, which she shared with her bed-ridden mother and her sons after she and her husband Johnny had parted.
+Mona died in a Liverpool hospital after a heart attack coupled with an unspecified "long illness" on 9 September 1988 aged 64.